Al-Burtasi Mosque: History

 The inscription on the main gate does not provide the date of its construction, but it is inferred that the mosque was constructed before 1381.

-Architecture

-The minaret and three domes are distinguishing features of this mosque.
+The minaret and three domes are distinguishing features of the mosque.

-Interior

 The qibla wall is lined with marble, with the mihrab in the center.
 The mihrab is decorated with glass mosaic, which is rare for mosques in Tripoli.

-In front of a golden background a goblet is shown that holds green acanthus.
+In front of a golden background, a goblet is shown that holds green acanthus.